-Once you know what type of job is best for you, it’s time to find the best opportunities to choose from.
+The next step in ‘How to get the perfect job’ is to find the best opportunities to choose from.
 As we move forward, stay focused and committed.
 There may be moments where you question yourself and doubt the opportunities ahead.
 Remember, your dream job is within your reach.

 Let’s explore several hacks to help you find that right job faster.

 At this point, you should have an idea of what industry you want to enter, and as we move forward you should become increasingly clear on exactly where you want to focus your efforts and get hired.

 However, resist the tunnel vision.
 Tunnel vision is a potential threat to all job seekers.
 Focusing too narrowly can create self-imposed limits on job growth, opportunities, a higher income, and happier work life.

 You may have always done marketing, sales, HR (… you name it) in a given industry (healthcare, finance, tech… so on).
 You may be inclined to narrow your search to stay within this industry.

 Even if most of your experience lies in one industry, don’t limit your opportunities.
 Opening your field of view may reveal the beat job opportunity for you.